 Be prepared for some trial and error.

 Chances are you might not answer the “how often" question correctly the first time.
 Send your newsletter at different frequencies, and check analytics and open rates to see which occurrence is most beneficial.
+Email campaigns can ad phenomenal conversions to your business, so hiring a digital marketing agency might be a good choice for you.
 When checking out your analytics, it’s important to pay attention to multiple metrics, including click through, conversions, list growth, forward rate, delivery rate and overall ROI.